S3-working-group/s3-practical-guide/docs/all.md

 - _Double Linking_: aligned description to _Link_
 - _Double-Linked Hierarchy_: explained in more detail what a double-linked hierarchy is, and how it is created
 - _Evaluate and Evolve Agreements_: rearranged the text so it's clear there is a long and a short format
-- _Evaluation Criteria_: suggested clarifying a threshold for success, and we explained about evolving evaluation criteria with agreements
+- _Evaluation Criteria_: suggested clarifying a threshold for success, and we explained about also evolving evaluation criteria when evolving agreements
 - _Facilitate Meetings_: improved description
 - _Fractal Organization_: extended and improved description
 - _Governance Backlog_: improved description